iAmShorty/mpos-eggdrop-tcl/README.md

 INSTALL
 ================

+* copy or rename config.dist.tcl to config.tcl and configure the settings to suit your need
-copy or rename config.dist.tcl to config.tcl, configure the settings and add the following lines at the end of your eggdrop.conf
+* copy or rename output.dist.tcl to output.tcl and set the output to what you like
+* add the following lines at the end of your eggdrop.conf and rehash or reload the bot

 <pre>
 #